TheWaySheGoes/Java-how-to/QuickExecutorSoft/README.md

  * GitHub : Java how to

- * program for executing other program.
+ * program for executing other programs.
 Example on how to invoke other programs

  * from Java